Home hero arrow

 A look back at British pound to Australian dollar rates

-Record highs and lows against the British pound
+Record highs and lows against the GBP

 Top Currencies